Urban Development

 The site is one of the last large undeveloped plots in central Berlin.
 Residents and social initiatives feared a sale to the highest bidder would lead to expensive condominium construction in a borough where displacement has been a contentious issue for years.
 Senator for Urban Development Andreas Geisel backed the critics: "It should no longer be whoever has the most money that wins everywhere, but whoever has the best concept."

-The government defined "best concept" as a mix of affordable housing, social facilities and cultural offerings.
-This marked a departure from selling public land purely for the highest price.
+The government defined "best concept" as a mix of affordable housing, social facilities and cultural offerings, ending the practice of selling public land purely for the highest price.
 Going forward, publicly owned plots were to serve urban development rather than budget consolidation.
-This shift has influenced the market development in the years since.
+The Rathausblock today demonstrates how this shift continues to steer the market development.

 Consequences for investors